The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

+In one of the first applications of PINNs to the closure problem, \citet{qin_data-driven_2023} learned an implicit closure from one-dimensional Landau-damping data using both PINNs and gradient-enhanced PINNs (gPINNs).

-The authors developed a new variation of gPINN, the gPINNp, which uses only the gradient of the pressure residual, as opposed to the gradients of all residuals.
-Only using one gradient significantly reduces the computational cost of gPINN.
+The authors introduced a new variant, the gPINNp, which penalises only the gradient of the pressure equation residual rather than the gradients of all residuals, substantially reducing the computational cost relative to the full gPINN.
+Formally, the standard PINN loss is

-The authors calculated the first 3 moments from the kinetic simulation data and compared these with the outputs of the networks to judge the performance.
-The authors find that all 3 models tested were able to predict the plasma moments well, even into late times.
+where $\mathcal{R}_i$ are the residuals of the $i$-th fluid equation evaluated at the collocation points.
+The gPINN augments this with gradient terms: